Porte de Champerret station: Platforms

 Porte de Champerret is a station with a particular configuration.
 Because of its status as a former terminus, it has four tracks, distributed in two identical half-stations (one per direction) with two tracks framing an island platform under an elliptical vault, layout which it shares with Château de Vincennes on line 1 and Porte de la Villette on line 7.
 The tracks framing the axial pedestal are used by ordinary traffic on the line, the other two being dedicated to a depot for trains and giving access only to the old terminal loop westbound.

 The decoration is classic with bevelled white ceramic tiles covering the walls, the vault, and the tunnel exits, while the lighting is provided by tubes and spotlights.
-The advertising frames are metallic and the name of the station is inscribed on enameleld plates, in capital letters on the side walls and in Parisine font on the platforms as well as the central wall.
+The advertising frames are metallic and the name of the station is inscribed on enamelled plates, in capital letters on the side walls and in Parisine font on the platforms as well as the central wall.
 The seats are yellow motte style.